 - Secure the lids.
 Store in a cool, dark place for 3 to 6 months.

 - When mixture has achieved a dark, syrup-like consistency, strain into a clean glass jar.
-Reserve infused cherries for garnishing, if desired.
-After opening, the cherry bounce will keep for 2 months.
+(Reserve infused cherries for garnishing, if desired.
+Store in another clean glass jar also.)